boltnet/bolt/README.markdown

 bolt
 ============

-`bolt` is a command line program written in shell that allows you to create BO.LT page from a url.
+`bolt` is a command line program written in shell that allows you to create a BO.LT page from a url.

 The first step to using `bolt` is to get your token (Access Token):

   1. log into BO.LT (its free to create an account)
   2. go to the [API App Settings section on the Settings page](https://bo.lt/app/settings#api-app-form).
-  3. provide an application name (anything will do, for example twitter-feed)
+  3. provide an application name (anything will do, for example my-bolt)
   4. save your application
   5. click *Generate an access token for your App*